Meet the Senior Leadership Team

-Deputy Headteacher, Pastoral, and Community
+Deputy Headteacher, Pastoral and Community

 Following completion of a BA in Geography at Birmingham University, I joined Hatch End High School in 1985 as a teacher of Geography.
 I worked as the Careers Co-ordinator before being appointed as a Head of Year, a position I held for 10 years.
-I completed an MA in Educational Management and my NPQH and held the position of Head of Lower School before being appointed to Deputy Headship, Pastoral and Community 14 years ago.
+I completed an MA in Educational Management and my NPQH and held the position of Head of Lower School before being appointed to Deputy Headship, Pastoral and Community 21 years ago.
 I have a lifelong love of the Arts and am the Head of the Hatch End High School Production Society.
-Outside school, I have been a governor at a primary school in Hillingdon for four years as well as being instrumental in the setting up of a new primary school for 2018 in the local area called Harrow View.
+Outside school, I was a governor at a primary school in Hillingdon for just over 10 years as well as being instrumental in the setting up of a new primary school for 2018 in the local area called Harrow View.
 My length of time at the school is testament to the very special love I have for its inclusive ethos.

-Deputy Headteacher, Curriculum, and Assessment
+Deputy Headteacher, Curriculum and Assessment

 Ms Rebecca Cozens

-Deputy Headteacher, Inclusion, and Provision
+Deputy Headteacher, Inclusion and Provision

 I started working at Hatch End High School over twenty years ago as a Geography teacher.
-I have taken on a number of roles within the school including Head of the Lower School and am now very proud to be Deputy Headteacher - Inclusion and Provision.
+I have taken on a number of roles within the school including Head of the Lower School and SENCO and am now very proud to be Deputy Headteacher - Inclusion and Provision.
 I am responsible for ensuring that students who have educational or emotional special needs receive the very best support.
-I am the registered SENCo and Designated Safeguarding Lead.
+I am the registered Designated Safeguarding Lead.
 Keeping our young people safe and happy in and outside school is, I believe, absolutely key to outstanding learning and growing up to be active citizens in the world.
 I am also a Governor at the Jubilee Academy in Harrow, an alternative free school set up by the Harrow Academies in which Hatch End High School plays a key role.

 Ms Emma Stabler